Planned Ho-Chunk Nation casino in Beloit gets final approval

 Beloit voters approved the project in a 1999 referendum.
 The tribe purchased the land in 2009 and has been working to win federal and state approval to build a casino there since 2012.
 Gov. Tony Evers signed off on the plan more than a year ago.

-Sen. Tammy Baldwin of Wisconsin said the new facility should provide a long-term source of revenue for essential housing, as well as education and health programs for tribal members.
+U.S. Sen. Tammy Baldwin, D-Madison, said the new facility should provide a long-term source of revenue for essential housing, as well as education and health programs for tribal members.

 1 of 12